danny-avila/LibreChat/docs/deployment/render.md

 ## Create and Configure your Database

 The last thing you need is to create a MongoDB Atlas Database and get your connection string.
+You can also restrict access to your Mongodb to only the [static outgoing IP addresses](https://docs.render.com/static-outbound-ip-addresses) for your Render hosted web service.

-Follow the instructions in this document: [Online MongoDB Database](../install/configuration/mongodb.md)
+Follow the instructions in this document but add each of the outgoing IP addresses to the list instead of all hosts: [Online MongoDB Database](../install/configuration/mongodb.md)

 ## Complete the Environment Variables configuration